gofullstack/chef-legacy/README.md

 if user_record
   import = Supermarket::Import::User.new(user_record)
-  import.call
+  import.each(&:save!)
 end
 ```

-The entire import process is nothing more than iterating over a class in the `Import` namespace, instantiating an instance of that class, and sending it `call`.
-It's worth noting that each import happens inside of an ActiveRecord transaction on the off chance there's bad data in the Community Site database, and we fail to massage it correctly.
+The entire import process is nothing more than iterating over a class in the `Import` namespace, instantiating an instance of that class, and calling `save!` on each object it yields.
+It's worth noting that the `supermarket:migrate` task runs each import inside of an ActiveRecord transaction on the off chance there's bad data in the Community Site database, and we fail to massage it correctly.

 Culling works in a similar way, but in reverse.